 Command Description help [command] Display synopsis of specified commands.
 Wild-card matching is applied so 'help db' displays a synopsis of all commands beginning with the letters 'db'.
 With no arguments this displays a list of all commands.
-A '#' as the first non-whitespace character on a line marks the beginning of a comment, which continues to the end of the line (however some versions of Base may require a space after the '#' character to properly recognize it as a comment) exit Stop reading commands.
+A '#' as the first non-whitespace character on a line marks the beginning of a comment, which continues to the end of the line (some older versions of Base may require a space after the '#' character to properly recognize it as a comment).
+If the '#' character is immediately followed by a '-', the commented line will not be echoed with the IOC shell output. exit Stop reading commands.
 When the top-level command interpreter encounters an exit command or end-of-file (EOF) it returns to its caller. cd directory Change working directory to directory. pwd Print the name of the working directory. var [name [value]] If both arguments are present, assign the value to the named variable.
 If only the name argument is present, print the current value of that variable.
 If neither argument is present, print the value of all variables registered with the shell.
 Variables are registered in application database definitions using the variable keyword as described in Section 6.9 on page 104. show [-level] [task] Show information about specified tasks.
 If no task arguments are present, show information on all tasks.
 The level argument controls the amount of information printed.
 The default level is 0.
 The task arguments can be task names or task i.d. numbers. system command_string Send command_string to the system command interpreter for execution.
 This command is present only if some application database definition file contains registrar(iocshSystemCommand) and if the system provides a suitable command interpreter (vxWorks does not). epicsEnvSet name value Set environment variable name to the specified value. epicsEnvUnset name Remove variable name from the environment. epicsEnvShow [name] If no name is specified the names and values of all environment variables will be shown.
 If a name is specified the value of that environment variable will be shown. epicsParamShow Show names and values of all EPICS configuration parameters. iocLogInit Initialize IOC logging. epicsThreadSleep sec Pause execution of IOC shell for sec seconds.